Programs for students

 In preparing your budget, you should have a section each for stipend, travel, and supplies.

-The applicant is required to submit a statement of no more than two-pages addressing the following items:
+The applicant is required to submit a statement of no more than 600 words including:

-The applicant will also upload their resume (max 2 pages) and an unofficial copy of your transcript or a list of the STEM courses that you took, and the grade associated with the class.
-Optional text to include, in less than 500 words please tell us if there is anything else you want us to know about your GPA.
+The applicant will also upload their one-page resume and an unofficial copy of their transcript.
+Optional text to include in the resume, in less than 500 words please tell us if there is anything else you want us to know about your GPA.

 Evaluation: